top of page

 That’s right—thanks to that genius!”
 He throws his head back

-laughingevery combed white hair stays in perfect order.
+with laughterevery combed white hair staying in perfect order.

 “James Sleeper,” he introduces himself.

-We keep talking as across the street the police box truck unloads a
+As we keep talking, the police box truck unloads a tactical robot.

-Iglides down the street, disappearing into the standoff.
+Iglides up Cooper Street, disappearing into the standoff.
+Cars pass

-James looks out beyond Cooper Street and taps his chest.
+James looks out beyond our street, tapping his chest.
+“I got a

-“I got a defibrillator implanted right here.
-It’s brought me back to life
+defibrillator implanted right here.
+It’s brought me back to life twice.

-twice.
-It sends these electric currents to my heart—when it stops
+It sends these electric currents to my heart, when it stops beating...”

 Our conversation keeps winding.
 I tell James I write, and he startles

-the worn silver in his watch catching in the streetlight.
+tapping the gear shift, the worn silver in his watch catching in the

-"My nephew is a painter, and he’s constantly reimagining things at
+streetlight.
+"My nephew is a painter, and he’s constantly reimagining

 “I think a lot of the time we don’t even see what our problems are...